-In dealing with allegations or concerns against an adult in the school, staff must:
+In dealing with allegations or concerns against an adult, staff must:

-- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher or the DSL as soon as possible - If an allegation is made against the Headteacher, the concerns need to be raised with the LADO or nominated governor as soon as possible - Once an allegation has been received by the Headteacher or nominated governor they will contact the Local Authority Designated Officer on 01962 876364 as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to
+- Report any concerns about the conduct of any member of staff or volunteer to the Headteacher as soon as possible - If an allegation is made against the Headteacher, the concerns need to be raised with the Chair of Governor as soon as possible.
+If the Chair of Governors is not available, then the LADO should be contacted directly. - There may be situations when the Headteacher or Chair of Governors will want to involve the police immediately if the person is deemed to be an immediate risk to children or there is evidence of a possible criminal offence. - Once an allegation has been received by the Headteacher or Chair of Governors they will contact the LADO on 01962 876364 or child.protection@hants.gov.uk as soon as possible and before carrying out any investigation into the allegation other than preliminary enquiries. - Inform the parents of the allegation unless there is a good reason not to

-In liaison with the LADO, the school will determine how to proceed and if necessary the LADO will refer the matter to children's social care and/or the police.
+In liaison with the LADO, the school will determine how to proceed and if necessary the LADO will refer the matter to Children's Social Care and/or the police.

-If the matter is investigated internally, the LADO will advise the school to seek guidance from their personnel/HR provider in following procedures set out in 'keeping children safe in education' (2016) and the HSCB procedures.
+If the matter is investigated internally, the LADO will advise the school to seek guidance from their personnel/HR provider in following procedures set out in chapter 4 of 'Keeping Children Safe in Education' (2018) and the HSCB procedures http://dlscb.proceduresonline.com/hampshire/p_alleg_against_staff.html.